ngmor/attack-of-the-franka/attack_of_the_franka/README.md

 # Attack of the Frankas Package

+## Description of Package
+Contains the nodes and launchfiles necessary to run the vision and motion nodes to recognize blocks of different colors and generate paths to hit blocks of a certain color.

 ### Quickstart Guide of Useful Commands:
 #### Running Full Workflow:
 `ros2 launch attack_of_the_franka attack_of_the_franka.launch.py`